• Skip to primary navigation

 January 5, 2023 by Katie 8 Comments

-These Banh Mi Noodles are the perfect healthy and flavorful recipe.
-This recipe is perfect for vegans and non vegans and makes a delicious lunch, or dinner.
+These Vegan Banh Mi Noodles With Tofu are the perfect healthy and flavorful recipe.
+This recipe features fresh veggies and plant-based protein and is perfect for both lunch and dinner.
 This recipe is: vegan, oil-free, gluten-free, and refined sugar-free.

 Jump to Recipe Print Recipe